tldr-pages/tldr/pages/common/xplr.md

 `xplr {{path/to/file}}`

-- Focus on a directory
+- Focus on a directory:

 `xplr {{path/to/directory}} --force-focus`